mikantlin/quartz-journey-wreathed-in-ash/content/Session Logs/Session 05.md

 - Mother asks for the ability to experience true feelings/emotions, to which the Queen replies "Yeah, can't do that.
 Good job though!"
 - We also each get a sapphire worth 1000g and Joy's cut of the money as a bonus, and all our names are cleared of criminal charges (just in time for Arran's lengthy prison sentence!)
 ## (Axe)Homeward Bound
-- The Queen's got intel that the cults are currently holed up in [[Axehome]], a town heading north out of Kroksholt.
+- The Queen's got intel that the cults are currently holed up in [[Axehome]], a town heading north out of [[Thorath]].
 After providing Helwyn with her new mobile doctoring wagon (working name: [[Helwyn's Chop Shop]]) and some apprentices, the gang pack up to head off.
 - BUT FIRST, we gotta hit up Artefacts R Us and buy out that sweet, sweet merch...